RhythmS00d/wordle-clone/README.md

 - Download/clone the repository in your desired directory
 - Open the repository in a code editor like VS Code editor

-- Follow the steps below:
+Follow the steps below:

-- Install all dependencies
+- Install all dependencies:
 `npm install`

-- Run the project
+- Run the project:
 `npm run dev`

 ## Disclaimer